infirit/caja-admin/INSTALL.md

         make
         sudo make install

-3. If Nautilus is running, restart it:
+3. If Caja is running, restart it:

-        nautilus -q
+        caja -q

     Then start it again.